 PARP1 (Poly(ADP-Ribose) Polymerase 1) is a Protein Coding gene.
-Diseases associated with PARP1 include Diphtheria and Xeroderma Pigmentosum, Complementation Group A. Among its related pathways are Signaling by GPCR and Telomere C-strand (Lagging Strand) Synthesis.
+Diseases associated with PARP1 include Diphtheria and Xeroderma Pigmentosum, Complementation Group A. Among its related pathways are Granzyme Pathway and Apoptosis Modulation and Signaling.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is PARP2.

 UniProtKB/Swiss-Prot Summary for PARP1 Gene